[Much of my site will be useless to you if you've got the images turned off!]

 General Northrop came of a family of converts, including his mother and sisters and his brother, Claudian, father of the Catholic Bishop of Charleston.

-Major-General Indicates a West Point graduate and gives his Class.Erasmus Darwin Keyes was graduated from West Point in 1832, standing tenth in a class of forty-five.
+Major-General Indicates a West Point graduate, Class of 1832: a link to his biographical entry in Cullum's Register.Erasmus Darwin Keyes was graduated from West Point in 1832, standing tenth in a class of forty-five.
 After serving in Charleston during the Nullification troubles, he was appointed aide to General Scott in the Indian wars.
 At the end of the last war he was sent as artillery and cavalry instructor to West Point, where he remained for four years; from there he was called away to act as military secretary to his old commander.
 It is an interesting historical fact that when General Scott was made lieutenant-general, being allowed a military secretary with the rank of lieutenant-colonel, he offered the position to Robert E. Lee, by whom it was refused, whereupon he offered it to Captain Keyes, who accepted and entered on his duties in 1860.

 For distinguished services at the battle of Fair Oaks, Keyes received the brevet of brigadier-general.
 Unfortunately, owing to misrepresentations made by an officer to the War Department, the career of General Keyes in the Civil War was shortened and he was appointed to a position on the board for retiring officers.